Maine’s Good Samaritan Law

 Maine’s Good Samaritan Law prevents a person from being arrested or prosecuted for certain violations if the grounds for that arrest or prosecution result from the person experiencing a drug-related overdose or seeking medical assistance for someone else who is.

-- A person who, in good faith, seeks medical assistance for a person experiencing a drug-related overdose
+- In good faith, seeks medical assistance for a person experiencing a drug-related overdose;

-- A person who is experiencing an overdose and needs medical assistance
+- Is experiencing an overdose and needs medical assistance;

 Why are laws like this important?